 To get the stand-alone package for this update, go to the Microsoft Update Catalog.

 On your WSUS server, follow these steps:

-- After the control is installed, you see the Microsoft Update Catalog screen.
-Enter 4099637 for Windows 7 SP1 and Windows Server 2008 R2 SP1 or enter 4099640 for Windows Server 2008 SP2 into the Search box, and then click Search.
+- Once the control is installed, you will see the Microsoft Update Catalog screen.
+Enter 4055271 in the Search box, and then select Search.

 The updates are now available for installation through WSUS.